 The Professional Practices and Digital Innovation Observatory is instrumental in propagating informed awareness of digital innovation within legal practices, accounting practices and those of employment consultants and notaries and within other professional firms.
-The approach is system-wide, because it examines the professional world and the relationship between professionals and customers, technological vendors and their channels, public authorities and financial institutes.
-In this landscape, following a pre-competitive logic, the aim of the Observatory is to: a) elicit the needs and tools that can redirect both demand and offer; b) identify the excellences that can generate processes of emulation and greater education, culture and knowledge; c) trace the ongoing and future trends in organisational models and the business of professional practices; d) provide indications about the strategies that are most suited to meet the changes taking place in the eco-system to which each professional group belongs.
+The approach considers the Professions within their baseline ecosystem, which includes customers, competitors, technological vendors and their channels, public authorities and financial institutes.
+In this landscape, following a pre-competitive logic, the aim of the Observatory is to: a) bring the latent needs of the various professional categories to emerge; b) identify changes in the demand for professional services; c) monitor studies that can produce emulation and knowledge assimilation processes within their respective categories; d) map current and future trends of organizational and business models of the firms, evaluating to what extent the use of technology can promote change processes; e) provide indications on the most suitable strategies to deal with the changes taking place in their respective ecosystems.

 - Organise the fourth “Digital Professionist” award, for professional practices and firms that have set themselves apart for their innovative vision and for applying digital solutions to their organisational and business models.

 - Organise a concluding event (in Milan) to present the findings of our research, with round table sessions and talks given by the main players in professional firms, with in-depth analyses of real situations of innovation; our award for leading “digital” professionals is presented at these conventions.

 - Prepare several study cases that analyse large professional practices, in order to capture how their organisational and business models are evolving, and how they can become an example of reference.

 - Prepare Observatory reports that summarise the research conducted both overall and within each professional area examined and for each topic covered (available on www.osservatori.net)